isse-augsburg/ssharp/README.md

   providing model refactorings, debuggers, UI designers for visualizations, continuous integration with automated regression tests, etc.

-Download S# and the Case Studies and Get Started
+Download S# and the Case Studies to Get Started
 -------------------------

 To get started with S#, please consult the [Wiki](http://safetysharp.isse.de/wiki).
 S# and